 Mutual respect across all hierarchical levels is part of the Swiss Life DNA.

 Mutual respect fosters trust and helps create a comfortable working atmosphere for employees.
-Personal well-being is also focus of the Employee Survey, which asks about such issues as diversity and inclusion, work-life balance, mutual respect, workload and workplace atmosphere.
-82% of employees rate these factors as positive (9 percentage points over the external benchmark “Financial industry in Europe”)¹.
+Personal well-being is also a focus of the Employee Survey, which asks about such issues as diversity and inclusion, work-life balance, mutual respect, workload and workplace atmosphere.
+Eighty-three percent of employees rate these factors as generally positive (no change from 2015).
+This value is 11 percentage points over the “Financial industry in Europe” external benchmark¹.
+Equal opportunities and non-discrimination are observed on a daily basis at Swiss Life.
+Eighty-nine percent of employees say they feel highly respected in their team (+3% over 2015).
+This value is 12 percentage points over the “Financial industry in Europe” external benchmark.

 In accordance with valid national and international law, the Swiss Life Group follows fair employment procedures free of discrimination.
-Recruitment or promotion is based solely on ability, competence and potential in view of the requirements of the position in question.
-Fair and equal compensation for all employees is ensured by the Group-wide Group Compensation Policy.
+Recruitment or promotion is based exclusively on ability, competence and potential in view of the requirements of the position in question.
+Fair and equal compensation for all employees is ensured by the Group-wide Group Compen-sation Policy.
 Swiss Life has used instruments for a number of years in all its major national companies to review and ensure equal pay for men and women.
-In Switzerland, for example, Logib software based on data provided by the Swiss Federal Statistical Office is used for that purpose.
-Logib is a self-test to check whether a company is applying equal pay to its employees.
-Swiss Life is within the brands set by Logib for equality of remuneration.
+In Switzerland, for example, Logib software based on data provided by the Swiss Federal Statistical Office is used to review equal treatment.